bakarhs/cloud_computing_aws/README.md

 Make sure to re-enter the Tag`Name`

-Note - All these steps are to allow us to run our app AMI without the need to ssh into our instances.
+Note - All these steps are to allow us to run our app AMI without the need to ssh into our instances